gitGNU/gnu_kenozooid/doc/user/deco.rst

 Gas Mix EAN27 [liter]            3216   2703   2731   3764
 Gas Mix EAN50 [liter]             644    709   xx     xx
 ============================== ====== ====== ====== ======

+Above example shows that we need at least 3216 liters of EAN27 for planned dive profile (we will consume 2144 liters of gas mix).
+For any emergency dive profile we need no more than 3764 liters of the gas mix.

 .. vim: sw=4:et:ai